Ruby SAML

 The OneLogin::RubySaml::IdpMetadataParser class does not validate in any way the URL that is introduced in order to be parsed.

-Usually the same administrator that handles the Service Provider also sets the URL to the IdP, which should be a trusted resource.
+Usually, the same administrator that handles the Service Provider also sets the URL to the IdP, which should be a trusted resource.

 But there are other scenarios, like a SAAS app where the administrator of the app delegates this functionality to other users.
-In this case, extra precaution should be taken in order to validate such URL inputs and avoid attacks like SSRF.
+In this case, extra precautions should be taken in order to validate such URL inputs and avoid attacks like SSRF.

 Getting Started